wloving77/dmtl4-MCS/src/DMT1/Lectures/02_prop_logic/formal/syntax.lean.md

 deriving Repr
 ```

-The "deriving Repr" here is a detail you can ignore for
-now.
-It's explained in the book.
-In a nutshell it causes
-Lean to try to synthesize a function to convert any value
-of this type to a string to help in presenting values as
-properly formatted output strings.
-Anyway, a detail.

 Every type encloses the names of its constructors
 in a snamespace with the same name as the type.
 So
 Expr is now a namespace, and the constructor names